Arabic Words Used in Everyday Spanish: History, Meaning, and Common Examples

 Whether it's the thunderous beat of a drum set or the lively melodies of castanets, Arabic influence echoes in Spanish.
 "Drum" originates from Arabic "tunbur," while "castanets" find their roots in "Kasatan."
 Lastly, the vibrant sounds of the "Zambomba" are steeped in Arabic tradition, stemming from "sanba'".

-Popular Expressions of Arabic Origin and Their Meaning
+Popular Spanish Expressions of Arabic Origin and Their Meaning

 To truly sound like a native speaker, delve into the rich tapestry of expressions and idioms rooted in the era of the Caliphate of Cordoba.
 These linguistic treasures permeate almost all Spanish dialects, particularly Iberian Spanish spoken in Spain.
 For instance, the word "ojalá," used to express a desire for something to happen, originates from the Arabic "in sa'a llah", meaning "if God wills" or more precisely, "if Allah wills."
 In regions with a strong Christian influence, such as some Hispanic countries, you might also hear "si Dios quiere" used interchangeably.